huang-kenneth/esports-commentator-ai/README.md

 https://github.com/huang-kenneth/esports-commentator-ai/assets/67389462/41d422c8-7fb7-4fc3-a158-213be5787455

 # Disclaimers
-Our trained model is inferior to the preset models OpenAI provides, but we wanted to train our own models to better understand how these models are created.
-Training data was cleaned, but Youtube transcripts often had misspellings or misunderstandings of garming jargon.
+Our trained model is inferior to the preset models OpenAI provides, but we wanted to train our own models to understand better how these models are created.
+Training data was cleaned, but Youtube transcripts often had misspellings or misunderstandings of gaming jargon.